agrafix/Spock/Spock/benchmarks/README.md

 claims.
 Use the same compiler, RTS settings and dependency plan for comparisons.
 Unit tests check the default's behavior without asserting hardware-dependent timings or heap thresholds.

+Spock 0.16.0.1 also reduces the cost of intentionally creating sessions.
+See the [HTTP benchmark](../../benchmarks/http/README.md) for that entropy optimization and comparisons with Scotty and Warp.